BCLawLibrary/practical-ai-in-30-days/day-22-organizing-your-knowledge-base.md

 2. What structure works best for your specific needs?
 3. What could you improve in your organization?
 4. How might others use this knowledge?
+5. Did adding documents to your knowledge base improve or harm model response quality?

 Remember: The goal is to help AI tools better understand and use your information, not to create perfect documentation.
 Start simple, test often, and improve gradually based on actual usage.